arizonatribe/app-engine-demo/README.md

 If you wish instead to view the deployed version of this site, please visit [this link][6].

+## Setup Instructions
+This application was forked from a template and customized to complete the requirements of the Udacity Full Stack Developer nanodegree.
+These steps were followed to setup the project on the Google app engine after finishing coding.
+So these steps can be followed by yourself if you wish to deploy this project as-is onto the Google App Engine.

+1. Make sure the Google App Engine SDK for Python is installed (see [instructions][10])
+1. Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1. Update the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console][8].
+1. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
+1. (Optional) Mark the configuration files as unchanged as follows:
+   `$ git update-index --assume-unchanged app.yaml settings.py static/js/app.js`
+1. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
+1. (Optional) Generate your client library(ies) with [the endpoints tool][9].
+1. Deploy your application.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org
 [3]: https://developers.google.com/appengine/docs/python/endpoints/